-Oracle Linux 9: Types of libvirt Driver Daemons
+Types of librist Driver Daemons

-Oracle Linux 9 provides functionality for two different types of libvirt driver daemons: Modular and Monolithic.
+Oracle Linux 10 provides functionality for two different types of libvirt driver daemons: Modular and Monolithic.
 The granularity in which you can configure individual virtualization drivers depends on which libvirt daemon you use.
 For example:

-- Modular libvirt Oracle Linux 9 Fresh Install Modular libvirt, which is newly introduced in Oracle Linux 9, provides a specific daemon for each hypervisor driver.
-These include: - virtqemud: is the QEMU management daemon, for running virtual machines on KVM. - virtnetworkd: is the virtual network management daemon. - virtnodedevd: is the host physical device management daemon. - virtnwfilterd: is the host firewall management daemon. - virtsecretd: is the host secret management daemon. - virtstoraged: is the host storage management daemon. - virtinterfaced: is the host Network Interface Card (NIC) management daemon. - virtproxyd is a virtualization proxy daemon that lets remote clients to securely access the libvirt APIs.
+- Modular libvirt Oracle Linux 10 Fresh Install Modular libvirt provides a specific daemon for each hypervisor driver.
+These include: - virtgemud: is the QEMU management daemon, for running virtual machines on KVM. - virtnetworkd: is the virtual network management daemon. - virtnodedevd: is the host physical device management daemon. - virtnwfilterd: is the host firewall management daemon. - virtsecretd: is the host secret management daemon. - virtstoraged: is the host storage management daemon. - virtinterfaced: is the host Network Interface Card (NIC) management daemon. - virtproxyd is a virtualization proxy daemon that lets remote clients to securely access the libvirt APIs.

 The name of the daemon reflects the name of the host driver, for example: virt [DRIVER]d.
 Each driver daemon has a separate configuration file that resides in libvirt directory.
-For example, the configuration file path for QEMU management driver daemon is /etc/ libvirt/virtqemud.conf.
+For example, the configuration file path for QEMU management driver daemon is /etc/libvirt/virtqemud.conf.

 Modular driver daemons provide better options for fine-tuning and managing the libvirt system resources.
-When you perform a fresh install of Oracle Linux 9, the libvirt modular virtualization driver daemons are configured by default.
+When you perform a fresh install of Oracle Linux 10, the libvirt modular virtualization driver daemons are configured by default.